irungentoo/toxcore/docs/Avatars.md

 ## High level description

-The avatar exchange is implemented with the following new elements in the Tox protocol.
-This is a very high level description and the usage patterns expected from client applications are described in Section "Using Avatars in Client Applications" and a low level protocol description is available in Section "Internal Protocol Description".
+This is a very high level description.
+The usage patterns expected from client applications are described in the section "Using Avatars in Client Applications", and a low level protocol description is available in the section "Internal Protocol Description".)
+The avatar exchange is implemented with the following new elements in the Tox protocol:

-  - **Avatar Information Notifications** are events which may be sent by an user to another anytime, but are usually sent after one of them connects to the network, changes his avatar, or in reply to an **avatar information request**.
-They are delivered by a very lightweight message but with information enough to allow an user to validate or discard an avatar from the local cache and decide if is interesting to request the avatar data from the peer.
+  - **Avatar Information Notifications** are events which may be sent by a user to another anytime, but are usually sent after one of them connects to the network, changes his avatar, or in reply to an **avatar information request**.
+They are delivered by a very lightweight message but with information enough to allow a user to validate or discard an avatar from the local cache and to decide if it is interesting to request the avatar data from the peer.

-    This event contain two data fields: (1) the image format and (2) the cryptographic hash of the actual image data.
-Image format may be NONE (for users who have no avatar or removed their avatars) or PNG.
-The cryptographic hash is intended to be compared with the hash of the currently cached avatar (if any) and check if it stills up to date.
+    This event contains two data fields: (1) the image format, and (2) the cryptographic hash of the actual image data.
+The image format may be NONE (for users who have no avatar or removed their avatars) or PNG.
+The cryptographic hash is intended to be compared with the hash of the currently cached avatar (if any) in order to check if it is still up to date.

-  - **Avatar Information Requests** are very lightweight messages sent by an user asking for an **avatar information notification**.
+  - **Avatar Information Requests** are very lightweight messages sent by a user asking for an **avatar information notification**.
 They may be sent as part of the login process or when the client thinks the currently cached avatar is outdated.
 The receiver may or may not answer to this request.
-This message contains no data fields;
+This message contains no data fields.

-  - An **Avatar Data Request** is sent by an user asking another for his complete avatar data.
-It is sent only when the requesting user decides the avatar do not exists in the local cache or is outdated.
+  - An **Avatar Data Request** is sent by a user asking another for his complete avatar data.
+It is sent only when the requesting user decides the avatar does not exist in the local cache or is outdated.
 The receiver may or may not answer to this request.
 This message contains no data fields.